AndrewAtLarge/BibUpdate/README.rst

 **Options**::

-  -a, --all             update or validate ALL BibTeX entries -c, --check_all       check all bibtex entries against a database -k, --keep_fonts      do NOT replace fonts \Bbb, \germ and \scr in titles -h, --help            show this help message and exit -i FIELDS, --ignored-fields FIELDS
+  -a, --all             update or validate ALL BibTeX entries -c, --check_all       check/verify all bibtex entries against a database -k, --keep_fonts      do NOT replace fonts \Bbb, \germ and \scr in titles -h, --help            show this help message and exit -H, --Help            print full program description -i FIELDS, --ignored-fields FIELDS
                         a string of bibtex fields to ignore -l LOG, --log LOG     log messages to specified file (defaults to stdout)